OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

     - The "actions" array contains objects that define the actions to be invoked.
 The "actions.id" and "actions.name" properties are required.
     - The "actions.id" property uniquely identifies the action to invoke using a keyboard shortcut.
     - The "actions.name" property must describe the action of a keyboard shortcut.
 The description you provide appears in the dialog that's shown to a user when there's a shortcut conflict between multiple add-ins or with Microsoft 365.
-It's a good practice to include the name of the add-in in the property, so that the user can easily identify to which add-in the action belongs.
+Office appends the name of the add-in in parentheses at the end of the description.
 For more information on how conflicts with keyboard shortcuts are handled, see [Avoid key combinations in use by other add-ins](#avoid-key-combinations-in-use-by-other-add-ins).
     - The "type" property is optional.
 Currently, only the "ExecuteFunction" type is supported.
     - The specified actions will be mapped to functions that you create in a later step.
 In the example, you'll later map "ShowTaskpane" to a function that calls the `Office.addin.showAsTaskpane` method and "HideTaskpane" to a function that calls the `Office.addin.hide` method.
     - The "shortcuts" array contains objects that map key combinations to actions.
 The "shortcuts.action", "shortcuts.key", and "shortcuts.key.default" properties are required.